Scale (music): Scales in composition

 Scales can be abstracted from performance or composition.
 They are also often used precompositionally to guide or limit a composition.
 Explicit instruction in scales has been part of compositional training for many centuries.
 One or more scales may be used in a composition, such as in Claude Debussy's L'Isle Joyeuse.
 To the right, the first scale is a whole-tone scale, while the second and third scales are diatonic scales.
 All three are used in the opening pages of Debussy's piece.

 Western music

 Scales in traditional Western music generally consist of seven notes and repeat at the octave.
 Notes in the commonly used scales (see just below) are separated by whole and half step intervals of tones and semitones.
-The harmonic minor scale includes a three-semitone step; the anhemitonic pentatonic includes two of those and no semitones.
+The harmonic minor scale includes a three-semitone step (an augmented second); the anhemitonic pentatonic includes two of those and no semitones.

 Western music in the Medieval and Renaissance periods (1100–1600) tends to use the white-note diatonic scale C–D–E–F–G–A–B. Accidentals are rare, and somewhat unsystematically used, often to avoid the tritone.

-Music of the common practice periods (1600–1900) uses three types of scale:
+Music of the common practice periods (1600–1900) uses four types of scales: